woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_coupons.md

 # Coupons #

-The coupon api allows you to read, create, edit and delete coupon codes individually or in bulk.
+The coupons API allows you to create, view, update, and delete individual, or a batch, of coupon codes.

 ## Coupon properties ##